jcrumb-TTU/Hippo-Web-Project/demo-setup.md

 4) Select "Ok" in the Port Forwarding and Settings Dialogs to save your changes.

+## Automatic Setup
+The remaining setup steps (Additional Software, making the public directory, and configuring nginx) can be completed by
+1) Putting the repository in the VM
+2) Navigating to the repository's directory in the terminal, then running `./setup_env.sh`

+## Manual Setup
+Do this if you need more fine-grained control over the setup process.
 ## Additional Software for Guest VM
 ### Git
 - Allows you to download this repo directly into the machine.
 To install, open a terminal and run `sudo apt install git`.